himanshu2005-tech/Redrat/README.md

-# RedRat - The Next-Gen Social Network
+# RedRat - Social Network

 ## Overview
-RedRat is a cutting-edge social networking platform where users can build and expand their networks using **Tribet Coins**.
+RedRat is a social networking platform where users can build and expand their networks using **Tribet Coins**.
 Users earn coins through interactions such as reporting significant posts, liking content, and joining networks.
 The platform supports different post types, analytics for admins, bot moderation, and network trading.

 ## Features